-To achieve the isothermal transformation (to pearlite) by in-line hardening, initially a rapid quench must bring surface temperature (of the rail head locally) close to that of the pearlite nose in the time interval prior to the start of the pearlite transformation.
-This is illustrated in Figure 2.
-Continuous cooling rates (in the temperature range from $800 \rightarrow 500 \text{ deg C}$ .) up to about 240 degree C per minute would cause fully pearlitic microstructures only.
+To achieve the isothermal transformation (to pearlite) by in-line hardening, initially a rapid quench must bring the surface temperature (of the rail head locally) close to that of the pearlite nose in the time interval prior to the start of the pearlite transformation.
+This is illustrated on Figure 2.
+Continuous cooling rates (in the temperature range from 1,472° - 932°F (800° - 500°C) up to about 464°F (240°C) per minute would cause fully pearlitic microstructures only.
 Higher continuous rates would cause mixed microstructures.
-But were rates in the vicinity of 400 to about 650 degree C. per minute to be applied only until the pearlite start boundary was reached and then interrupted, an approximation of isothermal conditions could be achieved in the rail as a whole.
+But were rates in the vicinity of 752° to about 1,202°F (400° to approximately 650°C) per minute to be applied only until the pearlite start boundary was reached and then interrupted, an approximation of isothermal conditions could be achieved in the rail as a whole.
 The interruption of cooling would allow heat from the interior of the rail to rewarm the surface to a higher temperature so that little or no transformation to pearlite would occur.
-Repetition of this quench/interrupt sequence through many cycles in the course of rail passage (about one minute) through the hardening unit will yield a cooling history at the interior close to that shown in Figure 3.
-Because heat must be extracted from the rail surface, the interior cooling rate will be less than that achievable at the surface.
+Repetition of this quench/interrupt sequence through many cycles in the course of rail passage (about one minute) through the hardening unit will yield a cooling history at the interior close, to that shown in Figure 3.
+Because heat must be extracted from the rail surface, the interior-cooling rate will be less than that achievable at the surface.
 Typical surface and interior cooling paths are shown in Figure 4.
-Note that the cooling curves become isothermal at about 600 deg C. after about one minute.
-Even very near the surface (1 mm) the temperature does not drop below 500 deg C. so bainite will not start to form.
-Inasmuch as the pearlite transformation requires about one minute before it starts and the rail travel time through the quenching unit takes about one minute, the majority of the pearlite transformation will occur outside the quenching unit.
+Note that the cooling curves become isothermal at about 1,112°F (600°C) after about 1 minute.
+Even very near the surface (1 mm) the temperature does not drop below 932°F (500°C) so bainite will not start to form.
+Since the pearlite transformation requires about 1 minute before it starts and the rail travel time through the quenching unit takes about 1 minute, the majority of the pearlite transformation will occur outside the quenching unit.

 The intermittent quenching action is achieved with water sprays applied to the head, web, and base (discretionary) of the rail as portrayed in Figure 5.
 The web and base sprays control rail distortion while the head sprays achieve the head hardening.
 Quenching is divided into four independently controlled zones (Figure 6), each just under 25 m long.
-The speed of the rail at entry to the quench unit is controlled on the basis of the rail temperature measured in close proximitry to entry to the quenching unit.
-Inside the quench unit, the rail speed is adjusted for section size and chemical composition (i.e. transformation characteristics).
+The speed of the rail at entry to the quench unit is controlled on the basis of the rail temperature measured in close proximity to entry to the quenching unit.
+Inside the quench unit, the rail speed is adjusted for section size and chemical composition (i.e., transformation characteristics).